RobNor12/IT-Automation-Engineering/README.md

 <br>

-Linkedin: www.linkedin.com/in/robert-n-331315345
+LinkedIn: www.linkedin.com/in/robert-n-331315345

 Email: rnorris12021@gmail.com

-note: the best way to get in contact with me is through email
+Note: the best way to get in contact with me is through email

 <hr>